 Fort Pierce, FL 34979

 My name is John Kevin Griffin.
-I am a licensed attorney who provides legal representation for
+I am a lawyer who represents people injured in an aviation accidents.

 Naval Aviation Flight Maintenance and Safety

 In the United States Marine Corps I was known as J.K.
 Griffin squadron pilot.
 A naval aviator.